RedvsGreen-org/Docs/docs/source/intro.rst

 What is RedvsGreen
 ----------

-RedvsGreen is a VM with a collection of open source monioring solutions as well as templates and default monitoring plugins for common vendors.
+RedvsGreen is a VM with a collection of open source monitoring solutions as well as templates and default monitoring plugins for common vendors.
-The insipiration for creating this came from the CactiEZ.
+The inspiration for creating this came from the amazing CactiEZ.

-Currently it consists of:
+It consists of:

 * Cacti v1.0.0 + Weathermap
 * Icinga v2.4.7 + Web2 + Director